leap-stc/leap-stc.github.io/docs/introduction/what_is_the_hub.md

 Compared to using

 - a *laptop*, the Hub offers fast access to data and the ability to access much more powerful computational resources including GPUs for ML training tasks.
-- *HPCs, clusters, etc.* the hub offers simpler access and less competition for resources (since the pool from which the resources are drawn is enormous).
+- *HPCs, clusters, etc.* the Hub offers simpler access and less competition for resources (since the pool from which the resources are drawn is enormous).
 It does not, however, easily support non-interactive use.

 Moving data in to data resources is free; moving data out is expensive (see [Data Lifecycles][data-lifecycle]).
 Please plan your workflow accordingly.